 The generally accepted cost for internal wall insulation is between £40 and £50/m2 — but it can reach over £100/m2 when a new stud wall is built.

 The cost of internal wall insulation will vary according to the type of insulation specified and the condition of the existing wall.

-What are Building Regulations for Internal Wall Insulation?
+What Building Regulations Apply for Internal Wall Insulation?